Argentine peso on roller coaster after Macri defeat - Journal du Cameroun

 “With a victory for Mr Fernandez on the cards, a sovereign default is even more likely,” analysts Capital Economics warned in a note.

-Macri’s popularity has plunged since a currency crisis last year — in which the peso lost half its value against the dollar — and a much-criticized $56 billion IMF bail-out loan that analysts say may now have to be restructured.
+Macri’s popularity has plunged since a currency crisis last year — in which the peso lost half its value against the dollar — and a much-criticized $56 billion International Monetary Fund bail-out loan that analysts say may now have to be restructured.

+So far the Washington-based IMF has refrained from commenting publicly on the primary results.

 Argentina is currently in a recession and posted 22 percent inflation for the first half of the year — one of the highest rates in the world.